garrandall/popular-music-data/tracks/make-someone-happy-perry-como.md

 Make just one, someone happy
 And you will be happy too!

 You'll be happy too . .
 You'll be happy too . .
-Hmmm . .
+Hm . .

 Do, do do do do, do!
 Do, do do do do, do!